BradyMcd/tiny-lisp/README.md

 any valid symbol name.

 Environments can now have parent/child relationships.

-Macros (which are probably aweful form) are defined in environment.h to assist in making builtin functions.
-They're only really suitable for simple
-functionality: simple arithmetic mostly.

 In language function binding and variable binding need to be implemented